Lex Barker: Tarzan

 In Tarzan's Magic Fountain (1949), Barker became the 10th official Tarzan of the movies.
 His blond, handsome, and intelligent appearance, as well as his athletic 6'4" frame, helped make him popular in the role Johnny Weissmuller had made his own for 16 years.
 His Jane was Brenda Joyce, who had been in Weissmuller's last three films.

 Barker's second Tarzan movie was Tarzan and the Slave Girl (1950), where Jane was played by Vanessa Brown.
 In Tarzan's Peril (1951), Barker's Jane was Virginia Huston, with African location footage.
 Dorothy Hart was Jane in Tarzan's Savage Fury (1952), directed by Cy Endfield.

-Barker got the chance to play a non-Tarzan role in Battles of Chief Pontiac (1952), a Western.
-He returned to the role one last time in Tarzan and the She-Devil (1953).
+His final Tarzan picture was Tarzan and the She-Devil (1953), opposite Joyce MacKenzie as Jane.
+Producer Sol Lesser discovered the next Tarzan, Gordon Scott, who resumed the series in 1955.

 Westerns

-Barker supported Randolph Scott in Thunder Over the Plains (1953).
+Lex Barker got the chance to play a non-Tarzan role in Battles of Chief Pontiac (1952), a Western from independent producer Jack Broder.
+After Barker's tenure as Tarzan, he continued to work in outdoor action pictures.
+He supported Randolph Scott in Thunder Over the Plains (1953).
 At Universal he starred in the Western The Yellow Mountain (1954) and The Man from Bitter Ridge (1955).
-He went to Columbia to make Duel on the Mississippi (1955).

-Barker had a rare non-Western role in The Price of Fear (1956), a film noir with Merle Oberon.
-He was in the war movie Away All Boats (1956) and the thriller The Girl in the Kremlin (1957).
+By 1955 he was established as an all-purpose leading man and character actor in action fare: Duel on the Mississippi (1955); a Merle Oberon film noir The Price of Fear (1956); the war movie Away All Boats (1956); and the thriller The Girl in the Kremlin (1957).

 Barker made two films for Howard W. Koch: War Drums (1957) and Jungle Heat (1957),.
-He went to 20th Century Fox for The Deerslayer (1957), then did The Girl in Black Stockings (1957).
+He went to 20th Century-Fox for The Deerslayer (1957), then did The Girl in Black Stockings (1957).

 Italy

-In 1957, as he found it harder to find work in American films, Barker moved to Europe (he spoke French, Italian, Spanish, and some German), where he found popularity and starred in over 40 European films, including two movies based on the novels by Italian author Emilio Salgari (1862–1911).
+In 1957, with the Hollywood movie studios curtailing their B-picture production, Lex Barker moved to Europe (he spoke French, Italian, Spanish, and some German), where he found popularity and starred in more than 40 European films, including two movies based on the novels by Italian author Emilio Salgari (1862–1911).

 He started his European career with a British thriller The Strange Awakening (1958).
 He went to Italy to star in Captain Falcon (1959), Son of the Red Corsair (1959), The Pirate and the Slave Girl (1959), and Terror of the Red Mask (1960).

-Barker had a short but compelling role as Anita Ekberg's fiancé in Federico Fellini's La Dolce Vita (1960).

-He went back to swashbucklers: Knight of 100 Faces (1960), Pirates of the Coast (1960), Robin Hood and the Pirates (1960), and The Secret of the Black Falcon (1961).
+Barker had a small but compelling role as Anita Ekberg's fiancé in Federico Fellini's La Dolce Vita (1960).
+Then he went back to swashbucklers: Knight of 100 Faces (1960), Pirates of the Coast (1960), Robin Hood and the Pirates (1960), and The Secret of the Black Falcon (1961).